Lori Vallow and Chad Daybell Officially Indicted for Murder of Her Children - E! Online

 Additionally, Chad was indicted on the charge of First Degree Murder in the death of his previous wife, Tammy Daybell, whose body was exhumed in December 2019 after authorities began an investigation into JJ and Tylee's whereabouts when they went missing in September 2019.
 Lori and Chad were both indicted on the charge of Conspiracy to Commit First Degree Murder in Tammy's death.

-The grand jury also indicted Lori on one charge of Grand Theft related to Social Security Survivor benefits in connection to her deceased children, and indicted Chad on two counts of Insurance Fraud related to a life insurance policy he received benefits from after Tammy's death.
+The grand jury also indicted Lori, 47, on one charge of Grand Theft related to Social Security survivor benefits in connection to her deceased children, and indicted Chad, 52, on two counts of Insurance Fraud related to a life insurance policy he received benefits from after Tammy's death.

 The case first garnered national attention in late 2019, when JJ's paternal grandparents, Larry and Kay Woodcock, reported the children missing to Idaho authorities, prosecutors stated in a May 25 press release.

-Months later in February 2020, Chad and Lori were taken into police custody in Hawaii, where they had just gotten married.
-Kaua'i police said they arrested Lori on two counts of desertion and nonsupport of dependent children, at which point she was extradited back to Idaho and remained behind bars while awaiting trial.
+Months later in February 2020, Chad and Lori were taken into police custody in Hawaii, where they were living after getting married in November.
+Just two weeks prior to their nuptials, Tammy died in her sleep from what was initially thought to be natural causes.

+Kauai police said they arrested Lori on two counts of desertion and nonsupport of dependent children, at which point she was extradited back to Idaho and remained behind bars while awaiting trial.

 In June 2020, 7-year-old JJ and 17-year-old Tylee's remains were discovered buried on Chad's property.